aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 dotnet --version
 ```

-Should see the displayed the SDK version:
+We should see the displayed the SDK version:

 5.0.100

 ## Creating a .NET project

-Create the project directory and add a `global.json` file to specify the SDK version:
+Create the project directory and add a `global.json` file to specify the .NET SDK version:

 ```bash
 mkdir ConsoleApp && cd ConsoleApp